John Nater: 42nd Canadian Parliament

 From February 17, 2016, to September 18, 2017, Nater served as Vice Chair of the Canadian House of Commons Standing Committee on Official Languages.
 During this time he was critical of the Liberal Government's decision to nominate Madeleine Meilleur as Official Languages Commissioner.
 Nater frequently called the nomination partisan and questioned the Liberal Government's appointments process.

 During the 42nd Canadian Parliament, Nater earned a reputation as an expert on parliamentary procedure.

-On March 23, 2017, Nater made an intervention in the House of Commons on the Question of Privilege raised a day earlier by his Conservative colleagues Lisa Raitt and Maxime Bernier.
+On March 23, 2017, Nater made an intervention in the House of Commons on the Question of Privilege raised a day earlier by his Conservative colleague Lisa Raitt.
 Nater argued there was sufficient grounds for a prima facie question of privilege.
 On April 6, Speaker Geoff Regan ruled there was.
 However, during debate on the motion following the ruling the Liberal MP Alexandra Mendès moved a motion to proceed to orders of the day, ending the debate and with it the opportunity to address a violation of Members' rights.